exasol/sagemaker-extension/doc/developer_guide/developer_guide.md

 by the help of the `regenerate_scripts.py` script executed in the `pre-commit` hook script.

+Please run the `./githooks/install.sh` script which installs the Github hooks after cloning the project.
+This makes the necessary githooks available in your development environment.

 ## Running the Tests

 ### 1. Lua Tests